A Motion to Suppress Can Result in the Dismissal of All Charges

 Motion to Suppress Illegally Seized Evidence

 An experienced criminal defense lawyer will carefully examine the evidence in state and federal cases to determine if a client’s 4th Amendment Right against unreasonable searches and seizures has been violated.
-If a viable argument can be made, the lawyer will file a Motion to Suppress Illegally Seized Evidence and an evidentiary hearing will be conducted by the court.
+If a viable argument can be made, the lawyer will file a Motion to Suppress Illegally Seized Evidence, and the court will conduct an evidentiary hearing.
 If the court rules that the search violated the constitution, the evidence will be suppressed and can no longer be used against the defendant.
-These rulings frequently, but not always, result in dismissal of the charges.
+These rulings frequently, but not always, result in the dismissal of the charges.

 If you have a question about whether your constitutional rights have been violated or want a very experienced criminal defense lawyer to help you with your felony or misdemeanor charges, please call LEWIS & DICKSTEIN, P.L.L.C.
 We will find a way to help you even when no one else can.